 Night to Shine is an unforgettable prom night experience, centered on God’s love, for people with special needs, ages 14 and older.
 This worldwide movement sponsored by the Tim Tebow Foundation began in 2014.

-Every attendee of Night to Shine will enter their prom on a red carpet.
+Every guest of Night to Shine will enter their prom on a red carpet.
 Once inside attendees will receive VIP treatment including hair and makeup stations, shoe shining stations, corsages and boutonnieres, a karaoke room and of course, dancing!
 The highlight of the night will come when every one of the Night to Shine attendees is crowned as a king or queen of the prom.

-Night to Shine Midlands will be Friday, February 8th, 2019, from 6pm to 9pm.
+Night to Shine Midlands will be February 9, 2024 from 6:00 to 9:00 pm.

 If you have dresses or suits you would like to donate please drop them off at Mt.
 Horeb UMC, attn: Michelle Hunt.
 Tax receipts for your donation will be provided.